 Harmony Hardwoods Memorial Forest

 The Chappee Rapids Audubon Society built the walking trails and the footbridge in the Harmony Hardwoods Memorial Forest where good birding opportunities exist.
 Walking into these woods is like walking back into time.
 There are trees here that managed to escape the Great Peshtigo Fire in 1871 that burned 1.2 million acres in Northeastern Wisconsin.
-Two guided tours of these majestic hardwoods are held annually.
-The Wildflower Tour in May showcasing the spring wildflowers, and the Bird Watching Hike held in June for seeing and listening to Marinette County's birds.
+A guided tour of these majestic hardwoods is held annually - the Wildflower Tour in early May showcases the spring wildflowers that bloom early before leaf-out and carpet the forest floor.
+Join wildflower enthusiasts to learn more about these interesting and short-lived spring flower species.
 There are trail markers and a corresponding brochure to guide visitors around the nature trail.
 Come out and take a relaxing walk through nature!

 The Northern Lights Master Gardeners plant and care for the demonstration gardens.
 There is a wide range of perennials and annuals, vegetables, and fruit to look at and perhaps photograph.
 The Master Gardeners are out at the arboretum on a regular basis, you'll probably see them working in the evenings.
 They always welcome questions.
 There is a quiet shade-house to protect shade-loving plants complete with sitting benches, one at each end.
 What a perfect place to read a good book or just sit and enjoy the day.